StackVista/stackstate-agent/README.md

   If you built an older version of the agent, you may have the error `make: *** No targets specified and no makefile found.
 Stop.`.
   To solve the issue, you should remove `CMakeCache.txt` from `rtloader` folder with `rm rtloader/CMakeCache.txt`.

+Please refer to the [Agent Developer Guide](docs/dev/README.md) for more details.
+For instructions on setting up a windows dev environment, refer to [Windows Dev Env](devenv).

 ## Run

 You can run the agent with: